Middle Years Programme (MYP)

 Francis Scott Key Middle School is an International Baccalaureate (IB) World School authorized to offer the Middle Years Programme (MYP).
 The Middle Years Programme is one of three programmes offered by the International Baccalaureate Organization (IBO).

-Mrs. Hester- MYP Coordinator
+Mrs. Jordan- MYP Coordinator

 MYP Handbook